siddharthdangwal/siddharthdangwal.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Ph.D. student in the Department of Computer Science at the University of Chicago.
 I am advised by Fred Chong.
 My research includes designing software and architecture for improving the reliability of quantum computers.
-Before joining UChicago, I graduated from the Indian Institute of Technology Delhi (IITD) with a B.Tech. in Electrical Engineering, specialzing in Cognitive Science.
+Before joining UChicago, I graduated from the Indian Institute of Technology Delhi (IITD) with a B.Tech. in Electrical Engineering, specializing in Cognitive Science.

 A data-driven personal website
 ======